-Whereas in classical mechanics, certain quantities may have any value, zero or greater, quantum mechanics in some cases imposes minimal possible values (Quanta), and it was developed precisely for this feature when certain observed phenomena could be explained by such a trait.
-The notion of quanta of light (Photons) was developed to explain observations about Photoionization, and quanta of angular momentum to explain why an electron's orbit around a nucleus has a minimal size that remains sufficiently stable so as not to immediately decay into a merger with the nucleus.
+Whereas in classical mechanics, certain quantities may have any value, zero or greater, quantum mechanics in some cases imposes minimal possible values (quanta), and it was developed precisely for this feature when certain observed phenomena could be explained by such a trait.
+The notion of quanta of light (photons) was developed to explain observations about the photoelectric effect, and quanta of angular momentum to explain why an electron's orbit around a nucleus has a minimal size that remains sufficiently stable so as not to immediately decay into a merger with the nucleus.

 Light quanta act as particles, resulting in two apparently-conflicting models of light: as waves and as particles, and consolidating these aspects resulted in some of the strangeness of quantum mechanics.
 Subsequent study of the mechanics of atomic and subatomic particles revealed an analogous particle/wave duality, i.e., the mechanics of particles in some cases can be modeled by considering them to be not particles, but waves.

-Quantum mechanics' strangeness has been described as less well-known, yet stranger than the apparent paradoxes of Relativity.
-An example is quantum mechanical phenomena's dependence on probability, e.g., Quantum Tunneling.
-It has also been described as far more influential than relativity to current daily life, given it provides the successful explanations of the workings of transistors (thus virtually all current electronics), though it can be argued that workable transistors might be developed through trial and error.
+Quantum mechanics' strangeness has been described as less well-known, yet stranger than the apparent paradoxes of relativity.
+An example is quantum mechanical phenomena's dependence on probability, e.g., quantum tunneling.
+Quantum mechanics has also been described as far more influential than relativity to current daily life, given it provides the successful explanations of the workings of transistors (thus virtually all current electronics), though it can be argued that workable transistors might be developed through trial and error.